SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/saas-integration.html.md

 To run the example, you need a Google account besides your Zapier account.
 If you do not have a Google account yet, visit https://google.com and create an account.
 We also assume that you have the default simulated devices running in your account.

-Open the Cumulocity Administration application, click "Event Processing" in the "Business Rules" menu in the navigator and select "New Module".
+Open the Cumulocity Administration application, click **Event Processing** in the **Business rules** menu in the navigator and select **New Module**.
 Enter "zapier" as the name for the new module.
-In the "Examples" drop-down menu, select "Send simulator temperature to Zapier".
+In the **Examples** drop-down field, select "Send simulator temperature to Zapier".
 Click **Save**.
 Your screen should look like the screenshot below.

 ![Sample CEL statement](/guides/images/users-guide/zapier/samplestatement.png)

 The above statement selects all new temperature measurements in your account and formats them for the Zapier service.
 The output of the statement is printed in realtime next to the statement.
 If you have the default simulator configuration running, it should start showing values.
 For more information on the statements, refer to [Real-time processing](/guides/concepts/realtime) in the Concepts Guide.

 You must create a spreadsheet for holding the data coming from Cumulocity.
-Go to https://docs.google.com and switch to **Google Sheets**.
+Go to [https://docs.google.com](https://docs.google.com) and switch to **Google Sheets**.
 Open a new blank spreadsheet and provide a name for it.
 In the spreadsheet, create a header row and a row with sample data as illustrated in the screenshot below.
 The header row and the sample data will be used by Zapier to simplify the setup of your "Zap", your new system integration.

 ![Sample spreadsheet](/guides/images/users-guide/zapier/samplespreadsheet.png)

-More information on using spreadsheets with Zapier can be found at https://zapier.com/support/questions/2301/using-zapier-with-google-docs/.
+More information on using spreadsheets with Zapier can be found at [https://zapier.com/support/questions/2301/using-zapier-with-google-docs/](https://zapier.com/support/questions/2301/using-zapier-with-google-docs/).

 To setup your Zap, follow these steps:

-1. Choose "Cumulocity" as "Trigger app".
+1. Choose "Cumulocity" as **Trigger app**.
-2. Select "New CEL event".
+2. Select **New CEL event**.
 1. Connect your Cumulocity account in Zapier (or select it if you previously connected it).
-1. Enter "zapier"  as "Module name" and "simulatortemperature" as "Statement".
+1. Enter "zapier"  as **Module name** and "simulatortemperature" as **Statement**.
-1. Choose "Google Sheets" as "Action app" on the right side.
+1. Choose "Google Sheets" as **Action app** on the right side.
-1. Select "Create Spreadsheet Row".
+1. Select **Create Spreadsheet Row**.
 1. Connect your Google account in Zapier (or select it if you previously connected it).
-1. Select your spreadsheet and worksheet from the pull down menus.
+1. Select your spreadsheet and worksheet from the dropdown fields.

 After processing these steps, your screen should look like the following: